amix/vimrc/sources_non_forked/vim-commentary/README.markdown

 Comment stuff out.
-Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion (for example, `gcap` to comment out a paragraph), and `gc` in visual mode to comment out the selection.
+Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion (for example, `gcap` to comment out a paragraph), `gc` in visual mode to comment out the selection, and `gc` in operator pending mode to target a comment.
 That's it.

 I wrote this because 5 years after Vim added support for mapping an operator, I still couldn't find a commenting plugin that leveraged that